Why credit unions will no longer be able to call themselves banks

 "It's quite frankly ridiculous."

-In a posting on OSFI's website, it said the reason for the restriction is that it's noticed an increase in the use of the words, bank, banker and banking by non-bank financial service providers.
+In a posting on OSFI's website, it said the reason for the restriction is that it has noticed an increase in the use of the words "bank," "banker" and "banking" by non-bank financial service providers.

+CBC business correspondent Scott Peterson said people he has spoken to in the banking industry told him the government regulator was under heavy pressure from the Canadian Bankers Association to impose restrictions on the use of the word "bank" for credit unions.

+"It is important that consumers know when they are dealing with a bank rather than another type of financial service provider," a federal finance official said an in an email to CBC News.

 A costly change